One of the largest upticks in hospitalizations creates staff fatigue

 With an increase in the amount of people coming in, Phelps said it can be exhausting.

-“Sometimes one patient, it can take two nurses, it can take a team, it can take 5 of us in there sometimes,” she said.
+“Sometimes one patient, it can take two nurses, it can take a team, it can take five of us in there sometimes,” she said.

 What does this mean for Sedgwick County?